 Expanded Metal Mesh Terms

-Here is a brief list of expanded metal terms that you need to know:
+Here is a brief list of stainless steel expanded metal terms that you need to know:

 - Strands.
-This is the term for the solid metal portions of the expanded metal mesh.
+This is the term for the solid metal portions of the expanded metal grating.
 In the diagram at the top of the article, the strands are 0.107" wide.

 - Bonds.
 This is the term for intersections of strands.